Harrogate Ladies' College

-Harrogate Ladies' College is an independent boarding and day school located in the town of Harrogate, North Yorkshire, England.
+Harrogate Ladies' College is a private boarding and day school located in the town of Harrogate, North Yorkshire, England.
 Founded as a girls' senior school in 1893, the college includes Highfield Prep School and educates girls from ages 2 to 18 and boys up to age 11.
 It is a member of the Girls' Schools Association and Allied Schools.

 History

-In the 1880s, the original Harrogate College was a boys' school.
-The need for a girls' school in the area soon became obvious and opened in 1893.
-Over the years, the newly opened girls' school flourished while the boys' school was eventually closed.
-In 1904, the girls' school moved into the present accommodation located across the street from St Wilfrid's Church.
+The original Harrogate College was a boys' school.
+Its headmaster, George Mearns Savery, opened a girls' school in 1893, and developed it in collaboration with headmistress Elizabeth Wilhelmina Jones.
+The boys' school closed after Savery's death in 1903 and the girls' school initially kept the name of Harrogate College.
+In 1904, the girls' school moved into the present accommodation on the west side of Harrogate.
+In 1907 the school acquired a panel by sculptor Frances Darlington, depicting Sir Perceval's Vision of the Holy Grail which was fixed above the fireplace in the reading room.

 From 1939 to 1945, the school was evacuated to Swinton Park, and after the Second World War moved back.
 Additional extensions that housed a library, a science block and a gymnasium were built later in the 1950s.
 Later, more buildings were constructed (a sports hall in the 1980s, an art room, and the Highfield Prep School).
 Gradually, houses on each side of Clarence Drive were acquired and were used as boarding houses.
 The pre-prep department, known as Bankfield, was opened in 1997, whilst the junior school, Highfield, opened in 1999.

 Currently, the grounds, playing field, tennis courts, houses and gardens occupy about 28 acre of the Duchy Estate.

 The college now consists of three divisions: Highfield Pre-School (boys and girls aged 2–4), Highfield Prep (boys and girls aged 4–11) and the main school (day and boarding girls aged 11–18).